What Is Product Branding and How to Implement It

 Have you ever been in the middle of a conversation and someone says, ‘just do it,’ and the first thing that jumps to your mind is a picture of a basketball player making an impressive dunk?
 Or is just reading the words ‘Coca-Cola’ all it takes for you to conjure up the brand’s famous red-and-white label?
 Even if you’ve never bought a pair of Nike sneakers, or don’t regularly drink Coke, we bet you probably still had some sort of immediate emotional response to reading about the signature symbols of each of these products.
 Maybe it was equating strength with the Nike swoosh, or the feeling of refreshing coolness with a cold Coca-Cola bottle in the summer.
 That right there is the power of association – otherwise known as product branding at its finest.

 Successful product branding is about using your product’s physical design and promotion to tell a cohesive story about what your product is, and how it’s different from similar models on the market.
-An eye-catching logo, a website that dazzles, entertaining packaging, a memorable tagline – these are all essential marketing tools, yet it’s the way you use all of these physical design elements together to create a consistent brand identity and feel for your product that will set it apart from competitors.
+An eye-catching logo, an eCommerce website that dazzles, entertaining packaging, a memorable tagline – these are all essential marketing tools, yet it’s the way you use all of these physical design elements together to create a consistent brand identity and feel for your product that will set it apart from competitors.
 The good news?
 Your marketing budget doesn’t need to contain as many zeroes as the brands above in order to be effective.
 (You hear that sound?
 That was your wallet sighing in relief.)
 Read on for our guide on how to brand a product so that it wins the hearts and minds of potential customers:

 Know your brand identity